 Employees might start at about $50,000, while a more experienced manager would earn about $70,000.

-“When you buy a unit you get a strata search and a lot of burnt out strata managers move into this industry,” Jakes says.
+“When you buy a unit you get strata to search and a lot of burnt-out strata managers move into this industry,” Jakes says.

 “That way you don’t have to deal with clients.
 You only deal with conveyances.”

 You might also get a job with a larger firm.